-In addition to the resource control facilities provided by FEPI, you can use specific VTAM commands to manage communication with target systems.
+In addition to the resource control facilities provided by FEPI, you can use specific z/OS Communications Server commands to manage communication with target systems.

-They are particularly useful where there are problems in acquiring or releasing sessions; see "ACQSTATUS" on page 53.
+These commands are useful where there are problems in acquiring or releasing sessions.
+See "ACQSTATUS" on page 53.